pololu/dual-mc33926-motor-shield/README.md

 - `DualMC33926MotorShield()` <br> Default constructor, selects the default pins as connected by the motor shield.
-- `DualMC33926MotorShield(unsigned char M1DIR, unsigned char M1FB,
+- `DualMC33926MotorShield(unsigned char M1DIR, unsigned char M1PWM,
-  unsigned char M2DIR, unsigned char M2FB, unsigned char nD2, unsigned char nSF)` <br> Alternate constructor for shield connections remapped by user.
-M1PWM and M2PWM cannot be remapped because the library assumes PWM is on timer1.
+  unsigned char M1FB, unsigned char M2DIR, unsigned char M2PWM,
+  unsigned char M2FB, unsigned char nD2, unsigned char nSF)` <br>
+  Alternate constructor for shield connections remapped by user.
+If M1PWM and M2PWM are remapped, it will try to use analogWrite instead of timer1.
-- `void init()` <br> Initialize pinModes and timer1.
+- `void init()` <br> Initialize pinModes and maybe timer1.
 - `void setM1Speed(int speed)` <br> Set speed and direction for motor 1.
 Speed should be between -400 and 400.
 400 corresponds to motor current flowing from M1A to M1B. -400 corresponds to motor